 A doula provides emotional, physical, and informational support during the time leading up to labor, during the birth itself, and immediately after.
-Having a skilled and compassionate labor support who’s sole job is to care for the laboring family is an invaluable asset to any birth, whether you are planning to receive pain medication at some point in your labor or plan to labor without an epidural.
+Having a skilled and compassionate labor support whose sole job is to care for the laboring person is an invaluable asset to any birth, whether you are planning to receive pain medication at some point in your labor or plan to labor without an epidural.

 Clinical research shows that continuous labor support during childbirth can lead to:

 - reduced need for interventions including pitocin as a labor-augmenting method, vacuum and forceps assisted births

 - a lower likelihood of cesarean birth

 - a higher likelihood of an unmedicated birth if desired